Benex254/FastAnime/README.md

 > [!NOTE]
 >
-> The GUI is in development; use the CLI for now.
+> The GUI is mostly in hiatus; use the CLI for now.
 > However, you can try it out before i decided to change my objective by checking out this [release](https://github.com/Benex254/FastAnime/tree/v0.20.0).
 > But be reassured for those who aren't terminal chads, i will still complete the GUI for the fun of it